-Source: HSCRC Abstract Tapes for 9 month period from July 2016 to March 2017.
+Source: HSCRC Abstract Tapes for 9-month period from July 2016 to March 2017.

-Shared resources, well-suited facilities and applied technology enable MFSMC to extend the expertise of MGTI to the Baltimore region.
+Integrated resources, well-suited facilities and applied technology enable MFSMC to extend the expertise of MGTI to the Baltimore region.
 At present, MFSMC maintains 40 critical care beds directed by Dr. Stephen Selinger, an experienced, board-certified specialist in pulmonary and critical care medicine.
 MFSMC plans to dedicate a portion of the critical care unit as an intermediate care unit for liver and kidney transplant patients.
+MFSMC staff will be fully trained by MGTI staff, who will serve as a consistent available resource.
 MGTI's Quality Assurance and Performance Improvement (QAPI) function will bring aboard personnel and systems and provide optimal training and maintenance of competencies for all MFSMC staff.
 MGTI and MFSMC will recognize cost savings because the MFSMC programs can leverage MGTI's existing regulatory infrastructure.
 At the same time, many of the administrative and data collection and reporting functions will be based at MGTI for greater efficiency in operations.

 Current operating room capabilities have been assessed and are adequate to sustain the case complexity anticipated; new operating rooms planned in the near future will provide an enhanced environment of care for patients and staff.
 Medical consultants in all subspecialty areas are available as needed.
-MGTI and MFSMC see no clinical resource gap at this time and as noted earlier, no capital investment is required for the kidney transplant program.
+MGTI and MFSMC see no clinical resource gap at this time and as noted earlier, little capital investment is required.
+See Table E: Project Budget for capital requirements.